felixlopz/hubrise-test-task/content/developers/api/en/customer-management.md

 }
 ```

-If `name` is used by another customer list, it returns an error.
+If `name` is already used by another customer list, it returns an error.

 ### 1.5.
 Delete Customer List